RameenAbdal/StyleFlow/README.md

   pages={4431-4440},
   doi={10.1109/ICCV.2019.00453}}
 ```

+## Broader Impact
+*Important* : Deep learning based facial imagery like DeepFakes and GAN generated images can be gravely misused.
+This can spread misinformation and lead to other offences.
+The intent of our work is not to promote such practices but instead be used in the areas such as identification (novel views of a subject, occlusion inpainting etc. ), security (facial composites etc.), image compression (high quality video conferencing at lower bitrates etc.) and development of algorithms for detecting DeepFakes.

 ## Acknowledgments
 This implementation builds upon the awesome work done by Karras et al. ([StyleGAN2](https://github.com/NVlabs/stylegan2)), Chen et al. ([torchdiffeq](https://github.com/rtqichen/torchdiffeq)) and Yang et al. ([PointFlow](https://arxiv.org/abs/1906.12320)).
 This work was supported by Adobe Research and KAUST Office of Sponsored Research (OSR).